Tangerine-Community/Tangerine-client-legacy/README.markdown

 couchdb (http://couchdb.apache.org/) for a more streamlined process

 #### Getting Started - Mac
-This guide is for snow leopard, but Lion users shouldn't have too much trouble.
+This guide is for snow leopard (Mac OS 10.6.x)

 ##### 1. Follow this tutorial
     http://moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/